I/O tags - configuration dialog box

 |Linear||Output = A * Input + B|

 |Polynomial||Output = A * Inputn *B x Input + C|

 Conversion of the Siemens Simatic relative time structure.

 A, B, C, n - conversion constants

 The above table shows the conversion performed when processing the value received from the device.
 An inverse conversion is performed when writing to the output I/O tag.

-Therefore for I/O tags of output type (Ao, Co and ToR) it's possible to configure only the linear conversion, because only there exists unique inverse function used during value writing into particular device.
+Therefore for I/O tags of output type (Ao, Co, and ToR) it's possible to configure only the linear conversion because only in this case there is an unambiguous inverse function used during value writing into a particular device.